-စ္ Postgraduate progression
+Postgraduate progression

-- 3.9 Students must have passed 30 credits before starting their dissertation, major project or design work. - 3.10 Students who have successfully completed their intended award of postgraduate certificate or postgraduate diploma may continue on to a higher award, if available, without delay.
+- 3.9 Students must have passed 30 credits before starting their dissertation, major project or design work.
+This regulation does not apply to programmes which do not have a dissertation, major project or design work. - 3.10 Students who have successfully completed their intended award of postgraduate certificate or postgraduate diploma may continue on to a higher award, if available, without delay.
 A student must return any previous certificates before a certificate and record of achievement is issued on successful completion of the higher award.
 The exception to this is where the original award gained is a recognised professional qualification.
 The new certificate and record of achievement will reflect the whole of the student's studies.